H

 Understand why sending PDFs to online redactors can leave copies you never see.

 HidePDF runs entirely in your browser, which matters for understanding why local-only tools reduce exposure.
 Your PDF never uploads to our servers; processing happens in local memory on your device.
-Open the tool, draw black boxes over what must disappear, and download a flattened file you can attach or publish with far less exposure.
+Financial and health PDFs amplify harm because one retained copy can hold thousands of account or patient identifiers.

 How HidePDF works